 You do not need to find a committed major advisor before applying.
 All applications are made available to our graduate faculty for review.
 During the online application, you will be asked to identify potential faculty with whom you would like to work, and this interest will be highlighted when your application is distributed for review.
 Also, keep in mind that even if your initial inquiries with faculty members are discouraging, it can still be advantageous to submit a formal application.
 Sometimes the availability of funding changes or a faculty member that you may not have initially considered can express an interest in your application.

-Complete the online Graduate School Application.
+First, review the general graduate admissions process.
+Then complete the online Graduate School Application.
 The online application portal will lead you through the process of creating and submitting an application packet to the Horticulture Graduate Program.
 A complete application packet includes the following:

-International applicants have additional requirements that are detailed here.
+International applicants have additional requirements.
 These include:

 We accept applications at any time of the year, and accepted students can enroll during any academic term.
 However, we highly recommend that you start the application process early.
 The following are suggested guidelines for when to apply:

 |Spring Term (March)||September 1|

 Applications are initially reviewed by the Chair of the Graduate Program.
 If the applicant meets the minimum academic standards established by OSU, the file is offered for review by the Horticulture graduate faculty.
 Admission decisions are primarily made by individual faculty after reviewing application packets.
 An applicant is not accepted unless a member of the graduate faculty agrees to serve as the major advisor.

 Interested faculty may contact you directly to schedule an interview, to ask additional questions about your application, or to discuss the nature of a graduate opportunity in their program.